tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

     2
     3
     4

+In the code above Python moves through the commands in the while loop executing them in order, i.e. printing the value of the ``cycle`` variable and then incrementing it.
+The logic then moves back to the :key:`while` statement and the conditional (``cycle < 5``) is re-evaluated.
+If true the commands in the while statment are executed in order again, and so forth until the conditional is false.
+In this example the ``print(cycle)`` command was called five times, i.e. until the ``cycle`` variable incremented to 5 and the ``cycle < 5`` conditional evaluated to false.

 However, when working in Python it is much more common to make use of *for* loops.
 For loops are used to iterate over elements in data structures such as